Director & Producer

 Bridget is rare photojournalist who has deep understanding of and passion for investigating the relationship between humans and the natural resources on our planet.
 Her journalistic expertise and methodology gives her the ability to look intimately at natural resource issues to reveal complex and nuanced stories.

-Deputy Director & Senior Editor, Photography & Design, Nature Conservancy Magazine
+Deputy Director & Senior Editor, Nature Conservancy Magazine

 Bridget Besaw is a talented photojournalist with a sophisticated sense of contemporary conservation needs and principals.
 Bridget has a remarkable commitment and discipline which she uses to produce strong, targeted photography that tells the conservation story and related human narrative.

 Director of Photography, The Nature Conservancy

 Bridget Besaw is one of those enviable women who are blessed with immense talent, a contagious passion, and the entrepreneurial acumen to transform that into a livelihood that sustains her and the planet she cares so deeply for.